Packing Densities of Delzant and Semitoric Polygons: Background and motivation: equivariant ball packing

 The second condition refers to the notion of non-degenerate singularities of integrable systems, due to~\cite{Bolsinov-Fomenko}.
 We do not explain this condition here, except to say that semitoric systems admit a type of singularities called \emph{focus-focus singularities}, which cannot exist in toric integrable systems.
-This condition on semitoric systems is discussed in detail in several papers, for instance~\cite[Sections 2.1-2.4]{LFPal}.
-Semitoric systems are much more common than toric systems, for instance the coupled angular momentum system~\cite{ADH-momenta,SaZh1999,LFP} and the coupled spin-oscillator~\cite{ADH-spin-osc,PVN-spin-osc} are both semitoric systems.
+This condition on semitoric systems is discussed in detail in several papers, for instance~\cite[Sections 2.1--2.4]{LFPal}.
+Semitoric systems are much more common than toric systems, for instance the coupled angular momentum system~\cite{ADH-momenta,LFP,SaZh1999} and the coupled spin-oscillator~\cite{ADH-spin-osc,PVN-spin-osc} are both semitoric systems, as are various generalizations of the coupled angular momenta~\cite{AHP-twist,HoPa2017}.
 The spherical pendulum satisfies all conditions to be semitoric except that $J$ is not proper; such systems are called \emph{generalized semitoric systems} and are studied in~\cite{PeRaVN2015}.

-Semitoric systems were classified in terms of a set of invariants by Pelayo and V\~{u} Ng\d{o}c~\cite{PeVN2009,PeVN2011}\footnote{the original classification of Pelayo-V\~{u} Ng\d{o}c imposes the additional generic assumption of \emph{simplicity}, but the classification was recently generalized to include all semitoric systems, simple or not, by Palmer-Pelayo-Tang~\cite{PPT-nonsimple}.}.
-One of these invariants directly generalizes the Delzant polygon, but there are choices when creating a polygon from a semitoric system.
+Semitoric systems were classified in terms of a set of invariants by Pelayo and V\~{u} Ng\d{o}c \cite{PeVN2009,PeVN2011}.\footnote{The original classification of Pelayo--V\~{u} Ng\d{o}c imposes the additional generic assumption of \emph{simplicity}, but the classification was recently generalized to include all semitoric systems, simple or not, by Palmer--Pelayo--Tang~\cite{PPT-nonsimple}.} One of these invariants directly generalizes the Delzant polygon, but there are choices when creating a polygon from a semitoric system.
 Thus, the \emph{semitoric polygon} is instead an equivalence class of polygons related by a certain group action.
 Semitoric polygons are one of the main objects of interest for this paper, and a detailed description of them is given in Section~\ref{sec:semitoric-poly}.